 The Center for Business Innovation (CBI) is dedicated to serving CCBC students and alumni who are interested in learning how to turn their ideas for new products, services, business and organizations into sustainable entities.
-Entrepreneurial-minded students and alumni are mentored by School of Business, Education, Justice & Law faculty and local business owners.
+Entrepreneurial-minded students and alumni are mentored by School of Business, Technology & Law faculty and local business owners.

 - promote entrepreneurship among students & alumni

 - help students apply classroom concepts to real-world challenges

 In addition to offering ACBSP accredited business and management courses, CCBC also offers a unique course, MNGT 216, that allows students to serve as consultants to a start-up so they can apply the principles and concepts in the classroom to a real business.

 Students earn 3 credits in this unique elective.
 There are no exams and there are no textbooks.
 Instead, students evaluate each other's performance as they work in teams to help a business get started.
 Leading the students is Associate Professor Dennis Sullivan, who has launched more than 100 products and businesses in his career.

 In nearly all of our business studies classes at CCBC, more than half of our students say they would like to start a business someday.
 National research supports this trend.
 Among Gen Y students, those between 18 and 29, the third-most common college major is “entrepreneurial studies,” according to PayScale.com.

 A Kauffman Foundation report adds that there are now 2,335 full-time undergraduate and graduate programs in the U.S. to meet the growing demand for students interested in studying entrepreneurship.
 It’s not crazy to think that businesses can be started while taking college classes or soon afterwards.